Frequently Asked Questions

 How does Java compare in terms of speed to C or C++ or C# or Python?
 The answer depends greatly on the type of application you're running.
 No benchmark is perfect, but Computer Language Benchmarks Game is a good starting point.

 Do I need previous programming experience?
-Yes, this textbook is intended for use in a CS2 course.
-We expect students to have a solid CS1 course such as Introduction to Programming in Java: An Interdisciplinary Approach.
+Yes, this book is intended for use in a CS2 course.
+We expect students to have a solid CS1 course (or equivalent) such as Introduction to Programming in Java: An Interdisciplinary Approach.
 Sections 1.1 and 1.2 summarize of the Java language features we use in the text; this serves either as review (for Java programmers) or as a fast-paced introduction to Java (for C, C++, and Python programmers).

 Do I need any special mathematical background?
 No, we assume only a basic high school background.

 I'm an instructor.
 Can I use your material in my class?
 Please email the authors for permission.
 In general, we are very happy to see our material used at other schools, but we do ask that you make appropriate attributions.